Tony La Russa: Oakland Athletics (1986–1995)

 La Russa had a break of less than three weeks before his old club, the Athletics, called him to take over as manager.
-LaRussa and Duncan both joined the A's, inheriting a team that was 31–52 and in 7th place.
+La Russa and Duncan both joined the A's, inheriting a team that was 31–52 and in 7th place.
 They went 45–34 the rest of the season to finish in 3rd place in 1986.

 La Russa managed the Oakland A's to three consecutive American League Pennants and World Series appearances from 1988 to 1990.
-The A's swept the earthquake-delayed Bay Area 1989 World Series from the rival San Francisco Giants.
-The previous season, the A's had lost the 1988 World Series to manager Tommy Lasorda and the Los Angeles Dodgers.
+The A's lost the 1988 World Series to manager Tommy Lasorda and the Los Angeles Dodgers.
+The following year, the A's swept the earthquake-delayed Bay Area 1989 World Series against the San Francisco Giants.
 In their third consecutive appearance, the favored A's faced manager Lou Piniella, LaRussa's childhood teammate and friend, and his Cincinnati Reds in the 1990 World Series.
-La Russa's Athletics were swept by the Cincinnati Reds.
+The A's were swept in the series.
 In both 1988 and 1990 the A's had swept the Boston Red Sox 4–0 in the ALCS, after winning 100 and 99 games respectively.
-The 1988 World Series was made famous by the Kirk Gibson game-winning home run off of A's Hall of Fame closer Dennis Eckersley.
+The 1988 World Series was made famous by the Kirk Gibson game-winning home run off of A's closer Dennis Eckersley.
 La Russa earned two American League Manager of the Year awards with the A's, in 1988 and 1992, giving him three AL awards, the latter after again winning the Western Division.

 After the 1995 season, in which the A's finished 67–77, the Haas family, with whom La Russa had a close personal relationship, sold the team after the death of patriarch Walter A. Haas, Jr. In the off-season, La Russa left Oakland to take over for the fired Joe Torre as manager of the St. Louis Cardinals.
 La Russa had a 798–673 regular season record and a 19–13 postseason record with Oakland.